Questions to ask application teams as a DevOps Engineer

 — What log aggregation and visualization tools are in place (ELK stack, Splunk)?

 — How do you handle alerting?
-Are thresholds dynamic or static
+Are thresholds dynamic or static - Security & Compliance

 — What security tools are in place (static code analysis, dependency scanning)?